shariq1989/cookbook/content/recipe/jerk_chicken_fricassee.md

 #### INSTRUCTIONS

-1. In a small bowl, combine ingredients for the jerk seasoning and set aside.
+1. In a small bowl, combine ingredients for the jerk seasoning.
+Coat the chicken with 2 tbsp.
 2. In a large [saute pan](https://amzn.to/3hIzyKw) over medium-high heat, heat the oil until shimmering.
 Add half of the chicken, top side down, and cook until golden brown, 5-8 minutes.
 3. Transfer the chicken to a plate.
 Repeat until all of the chicken has had a chance to brown.
 4. Lower the heat and add the onion, scallion whites, Gochujang sauce, and the remaining 2 tbsp of jerk seasoning to the pan.
 Cook over medium heat until onions soften and turn lightly brown.